Hderek22/Crypto_Arbitrage/README.md

 # Bitcoin Arbitrage Analysis

-An in depth look into Bitcoin arbitrage opportunities
+An in depth look into Bitcoin arbitrage opportunities during the first quarter of 2018
 ---

 ## Technologies

-THe followiong import/modules were used:
+The followiong import/modules were used:

 Panda's-
 Path from pathlib-
 Matplotlib inline-

----

-## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.

 ---